Hongrui24/NeuralHawkesPytorch/README.md

 <pre>!cd NeuralHawkesPytorch</pre>
 Then you can type the command in this section 2. and 3. to train and test the model.

+5. Notice:
+The dataset in this repository is truncated from the original data due to the large dataset and long training time.
+You may train the data in this repository with at least 20 epochs to get a similar result below.
+The training process takes about 30 minutes, and the original dataset may be trained for at least 4 hours for about 10 epochs.
+The original dataset can be found in [this page](https://github.com/dunan/NeuralPointProcess/tree/master/data/synthetic) and [here](https://github.com/HMEIatJHU/neurawkes/tree/master/data)
 ## Testing Results:
 1. The first test is training the model with data named "conttime" described in Hongyuan Mei's Paper with lr = 0.01, epochs = 30, mini batch size = 10.
 The log likelihood (not negative log likelihood) during the training has the plot ![log-likelihood-graph](https://user-images.githubusercontent.com/54515153/85951273-1af42c80-b930-11ea-8193-9bade5181951.jpg)
 <bre />